hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Inputs are resolved relative to the location of the config file, not where Conveyor is run from.

 ??? warning "Uber-jars"
-Don't use an uber/fat-jar for your program.
+Don't use an uber/fat-jar for your program unless you're obfuscating.
 It'll reduce the efficiency of delta download schemes like the one used by Windows.
 It also means modular JARs won't be encoded using the optimized `jimage` scheme.
 Use separate JARs for the best user experience.

+## Step 9.
+Sign with real keys

+To get rid of security warnings you can use a proper code signing certificate.
+This step is optional; if you're just experimenting or will be distributing to a network where the admins can install custom root certificates, you can skip this section.

+Conveyor can use existing keys, certificates and hardware security modules you may have, and it can also assist you in getting certificates if you don't already have them.
+To learn more, read about [keys and certificates](keys-and-certificates.md).

 ## Next steps